Career Education, Information and Guidance in HE (MA) (2023 Entry)

-This module aims to develop understanding of the research process and its relevance to your professional practice, including designing and carrying out research into your own practice field.
-This includes identifying research questions and appropriate research strategies and gathering and analysing sources using a variety of methods.
-It will enable you to carry out research into an aspect of career development or coaching practice of interest and relevance to you.
+This module aims to develop understanding of the research process and its relevance to your professional practice, including designing research into your own practice field.
+This includes identifying research questions, appropriate research strategies, and sources using a variety of methods.
+It will enable you to design research in an aspect of career development work of interest and relevance to you.

 Optional modules can vary from year to year.
 Example optional modules may include:

 - Technology-based Career Learning and Provision

 - Management of Higher Education Career and Employability Services